This site uses cookies

 Office of the PCC

 The Police and Crime Commissioner’s team is made up of a small selection of experienced people.
-The team is led by the Chief of Staff.
+The team is led by the Chief Executive.
 The people who work with the Commissioner include experts in areas such as policy, scrutiny, commissioning, estates management and communications and engagement.

 About the Commissioner’s team